-They are entirely covered in gold leaves and display Louis XV’s royal ciphers (a laurel branch, roosters announcing a new day) and symbols of vigilance and France, without forgetting the royal fleurs-de-lis.
+They are entirely covered in gold leaves and display Louis XV’s royal cyphers (a laurel branch, roosters announcing a new day) and symbols of vigilance and France, without forgetting the royal fleurs-de-lis.

-At the angles towards the lower pavilions are extravagant fountains in a green setting, work of Barthélemy Guibal.
-The sculptor designed two types of fountains: Amphitrite in the eastern side (where the Opera stands) giving access to the Pépinière park, …
+At the angles towards the lower pavilions are extravagant fountains in a green setting, the work of Barthélemy Guibal.
+The sculptor designed two types of fountains:

-…and Neptune brandishing its trident in the western side (next to the Fine Arts museum).
+…and Neptune brandishing its trident on the western side (next to the Fine Arts Museum).

 The Arc de Triomphe

-This arch of triumph, work of Héré, was modeled on the arch of Septimius Severus in Rome to honour King Louis XV (look at its ornamentations: bas-reliefs, inscriptions…)
+This arch of triumph, the work of Héré, was modelled on the Arch of Septimius Severus in Rome to honour King Louis XV (look at its ornamentations: bas-reliefs, inscriptions…)